-- 974 De-identify personal and device data when that data is not necessary to meet processing objectives. - 975 De-identifying data helps decrease the chances that a third party is aggregating information pertaining - 976 to one individual.
-While de-identification can help reduce privacy risk, there are residual risks of re- - 977 identification.
+De-identify personal and device data when that data is not necessary to meet processing objectives.

+De-identifying data helps decrease the chances that a third party is aggregating information pertaining to one individual.
+While de-identification can help reduce privacy risk, there are residual risks of re-identification.

-978 Encrypt data transmitted between parties.
+Encrypt data transmitted between parties.

-- 979 Encryption reduces the risk of compromise of information transmitted between parties.
-MaaS360 - 980 encrypts all communications over the internet with Transport Layer Security.
+Encryption reduces the risk of compromise of information transmitted between parties.
+MaaS360 encrypts all communications over the internet with Transport Layer Security.

-981 Limit or disable access to data.
+Limit or disable access to data.

-- 982 Conduct a system-specific privacy risk assessment to determine how access to data can be limited.
-Using - 983 access controls to limit staff access to compliance information, especially when associated with - 984 individuals, can be important in preventing association of specific events with specific employees.
+Conduct a system-specific privacy risk assessment to determine how access to data can be limited.
+Using access controls to limit staff access to compliance information, especially when associated with individuals, can be important in preventing association of specific events with specific employees.

-985 Limit or disable collection of specific data elements.
+Limit or disable collection of specific data elements.

-- 986 Conduct a system-specific privacy risk assessment to determine what elements can be limited.
-MaaS360 - 987 can be configured to limit collection of application and location data.
-Further, instead of collecting a list - 988 of all the applications installed on the device, MaaS360 can collect only the list of those applications that - 989 were installed through the corporate application store (called "managed applications").
-This would - 990 prevent insight into the employees' applications that employees downloaded for personal use.
+Conduct a system-specific privacy risk assessment to determine what elements can be limited.
+MaaS360 can be configured to limit collection of application and location data.
+Further, instead of collecting a list of all the applications installed on the device, MaaS360 can collect only the list of those applications that were installed through the corporate application store (called "managed applications").
+This would prevent insight into the employees' applications that employees downloaded for personal use.
+Zimperium provides privacy policies that can be configured to collect or not collect data items when certain events occur.

-- 291 Zimperium provides privacy policies that can be configured to collect or not collect data items when292 certain events occur. - 993 Use contracts to limit third-party data processing. - 994 Establish contractual policies to limit data processing by third parties to only the processing that - 995 facilitates delivery of security services and to no data processing beyond those explicit purposes.
+Use contracts to limit third-party data processing.

+Establish contractual policies to limit data processing by third parties to only the processing that facilitates delivery of security services and to no data processing beyond those explicit purposes.

-996 G.4 Mitigations Applicable Across Various Privacy Risks
+G.4 Mitigations Applicable Across Various Privacy Risks

-- Several mitigations benefit employees in all three privacy risks identified in the privacy risk assessment.
-The following training and support mitigations can help Great Seneca Accounting appropriately inform employees about the system and its data processing. - 1000 Mitigations:
+Several mitigations benefit employees in all three privacy risks identified in the privacy risk assessment.
+The following training and support mitigations can help Great Seneca Accounting appropriately inform employees about the system and its data processing.

-1001 Train employees about the system, parties involved, data processing, and actions that administrators1002 can take.
+Train employees about the system, parties involved, data processing, and actions that administrators can take.

-- 1003 Training sessions can also highlight any privacy-preserving techniques used, such as for disclosures to 1004 third parties.
-Training should include confirmation from employees that they understand the actions - time parties.
-Training should include commation nomemployees that they understand the actions - 1005 that administrators can take on their devices and their consequences-whether this is blocking access or - 1006 wiping data.
-Employees may also be informed of data retention periods and when their data will be - 1007 deleted.
-This can be more effective than sharing a privacy notice, which research has shown, individuals - are unlikely to read.
-Still, MaaS360 should also be configured to provide employees with access to a visual privacy policy, which describes what device information is collected and why, as well as what - 1010 actions administrators can take on the device.
-This enables employees to make better informed - 1010 detions administrators can take on the device.
-This enables employees to make better mornik - 1011 decisions while using their devices, and it enhances predictability.
+Training sessions can also highlight any privacy-preserving techniques used, such as for disclosures to third parties.
+Training should include confirmation from employees that they understand the actions that administrators can take on their devices and their consequences-whether this is blocking access or wiping data.
+Employees may also be informed of data retention periods and when their data will be deleted.
+This can be more effective than sharing a privacy notice, which research has shown, individuals are unlikely to read.
+Still, MaaS360 should also be configured to provide employees with access to a visual privacy policy, which describes what device information is collected and why, as well as what actions administrators can take on the device.
+This enables employees to make better informed decisions while using their devices, and it enhances predictability.

-1012 Provide ongoing notifications or reminders about system activity.
+Provide ongoing notifications or reminders about system activity.

-- 1013 This can be achieved using notifications to help directly link administrative actions on devices to relevant - 1014 threats and to also help employees understand why an action is being taken.
-MaaS360 also notifies - 1015 employees when changes are made to the privacy policy or MDM profile settings.
-These notifications - 1016 can help increase system predictability by setting employee expectations appropriately regarding the - 1017 way the system processes data and the resulting actions.
+This can be achieved using notifications to help directly link administrative actions on devices to relevant threats and to also help employees understand why an action is being taken.
+MaaS360 also notifies employees when changes are made to the privacy policy or MDM profile settings.
+These notifications can help increase system predictability by setting employee expectations appropriately regarding the way the system processes data and the resulting actions.

-1018 Provide a support point of contact.
+Provide a support point of contact.

-- 1019 By providing employees with a point of contact in the organization who can respond to inquiries and - 1020 concerns regarding the system, employees can better understand how the system processes their data, - 1021 which enhances predictability.
+By providing employees with a point of contact in the organization who can respond to inquiries and concerns regarding the system, employees can better understand how the system processes their data, which enhances predictability.

-1022 G.5 Privacy References for Example Solution Technologies
+G.5 Privacy References for Example Solution Technologies

-1023 Additional privacy information on the example solution's technologies appears below.
+Additional privacy information on the example solution's technologies appears below.